TristankMS/TACARS/README.md

 `SET TABLENAME=` defaults to the computer name if blank, use `SET TABLENAME=%COMPUTERNAME%20210101` or similar for versioning.
 Or call it Julio?
 Julio is a fine name for a table.

 ----------------------------------------------------------------------------------------------------
-## Designed to run on PowerShell 7
+## Designed to run with PowerShell 7

+TACARS was originally made for PS 5.1, but the feature and performance benefits of PS7 turned out to be very compelling!

+It wouldn't be hard to retrofit for PS 5.1 again, accepting a few limitations and ~50% performance, so if you need that, go for it!
+Otherwise, an isolated PS7 instance is the recommended option.

 If you've got PS7 installed system-wide, you (probably) need to edit the line: